Wednesday, March 10, 2010

 Introduction to story: Have you ever done something kind and no one said thank you?
 How did it make you feel?
 How do you feel when someone says “Thank you” to you when you have done something?
 What should you say when someone says “Thank you” to you?

-Read story: "The Thankful Leper" and ask questions from Take Home Sheet that will be sent home today.
+Read story: "The Thankful Leper" and then ask questions

 Introduce activities: How do you think God feels when you say “Thank you” to Him?
 Why should we thank God?
 Why is it important to take time to thank God?